-Attack surfaces increased significantly due largely to the rapid expansion of cloud infrastructure and cloud-based services and applications, data center virtualization and the addition of millions of connected devices, forcing companies to extend their security posture externally in an attempt to protect an ever-dissolving perimeter.
-Companies use hundreds of applications that span internal networks, cloud services and remote devices, making security incredibly dynamic and complex.
+Attack surfaces increased significantly due to the rapid expansion of cloud infrastructure and cloud-based services and applications, data center virtualization, and the addition of millions of connected devices, forcing companies to extend their security posture externally in an attempt to protect an ever-dissolving perimeter.

 2017 also saw a huge increase in the commoditization of ransomware.
 Ransomware-as-a-service and malware-as-a-service can now be purchased on the dark web in addition to a service known as fully undetected that allows cybercriminals to upload code and malware to an analysis service for a fee.
 Upon completion of the analysis service, uploaders receive a report detailing whether commercial security technologies can detect it, allowing for refinement of the malware to better defeat security tools employed by a targeted organization.

 Bottom-line?
 Cybersecurity is a tough gig – at every level.
-Some days it seems like pushing sand up a sand dune.
 There are, however, some things that can make a difference in terms of creating and enhancing an effective cybersecurity strategy despite the dynamic landscape.
 I recently read an article about cybersecurity in 2018 that quotes, among others, Lenny Zeltser, Vice President of Products at Minerva in which he talks about some of the cybersecurity strategy ‘difference makers’.
 While I could provide my take, I think Lenny does it extremely well.
 He suggests the following:

 - Evaluate the gaps that exist in the current security controls and processes.